 How long will a consultee have to respond to ARB’s requests?

-However, in order that the institution applying for prescription receives a timely decision, the Board may ask consultees to respond within a shorter timeframe.
+In order that the institution applying for accreditation receive a timely decision, consultees will typically be given six weeks to submit their comments.
+In exceptional circumstances the Accreditation Committee may ask consultees to respond in a shorter period of time.

-Where can more information about ARB’s prescription process be found?
+Where can more information about ARB’s accreditation process be found?

-Please see the Prescription Process pages of this website.
-The Schools of Architecture page lists the institutions that currently offer prescribed qualifications.
+Please see the ARB Accreditation Handbook and the Schools of Architecture page which lists the institutions that currently offer prescribed/accredited qualifications.

 Who are the key contacts at ARB for further enquiries?